griegner/capstone-mvp/README.md

 **WI25 (08 JAN - 14 MAR)**

-Working with fMRI data preprocess with [fMRIPrep](https://fmriprep.org/en/stable/index.html).
+Working with fMRI data preprocessed with [fMRIPrep](https://fmriprep.org/en/stable/index.html).

 *Project using resting-state fMRI*
 1. See [fmriprep/sub-00_*](./fmriprep/) for the resting-state data we collected at CFMRI, which includes preprocessed images in MNI space and precomputed confounds.
 These confounds aim to mitigate the effects of non-neural signals (head motion, respiratory/cardiac effects, and scanner noise) on functional connectivity.